nlisgo/github-actions-sandbox/.github/ISSUE_TEMPLATE/publish_manuscript.md

 The search reindex is triggered once an hour.
 We need the reviewed preprint to be indexed as the search application serves the journal homepage.

 <details>
-<summary>Reindex pipeline</summary>
+<summary>Additional info</summary>

-The jenkins pipeline to reindex reviewed preprints runs hourly.
-If needed, it can be triggered sooner.
+If needed, the jenkins pipeline to reindex search can be triggered sooner.

 https://alfred.elifesciences.org/job/process/job/process-reindex-reviewed-preprints/